-The gasoline ASTs located at C-333 and C-337 are equipped with an overfill prevention valve.
+The gasoline ASTs located at C-333 and C-337 are equipped with an overfill whistle gauge.
 Fuel facility personnel monitor the filling operations to ensure there are no overfills.
 The area where the tanker truck sits during transfer of fuel is not diked.

-The C-752-B Fueling Station tanks are contained by a 7,400-gal capacity, bermed concrete pad.
-The fuel dispensing station at C-752-B has spill detection alarms and automatic shut-off devices.
+The C-752-B Refueling Station tanks are contained by a 7,400-gal capacity, bermed concrete pad.
+The C-752-B Refueling Station has spill detection alarms and automatic shut-off devices.
 The area where the tanker truck sits during transfer of fuel is not diked; however, the delivery truck is designed with secondary containment around the hose connections, and there is secondary containment where the hoses are connected to the tanks.